 He had reported symptoms of a tightening of his chest and also difficulties swallowing before being diagnosed with the deadly infection.

 Authorities throughout the year have been dealing with reports of dogs attacking people.
 The authorities have been responding with teams carrying out vaccinations and educating people about the threat.
 Thai people are being advised to clean any wound inflicted by a dog quickly with soap, water and antiseptic but also to report to hospitals for professional medical attention.

-Stray dog bites Thai infant sleeping in hammock
+Stray dog bites infant sleeping in a hammock

 Bangkok Governor’s decisive soi dog campaign to wipe out the threat from rabies in the city

-Soi dogs are part of Thai urban life and particularly life in Bangkok but it had got out of control
+Soi dogs are part of Thai urban life and particularly life in Bangkok but it had gotten out of control

 Campaign for soi dogs to be rounded up in Bangkok

 This has prompted a proposed crackdown by officials from Bangkok’s Metropolitan government who plan to catch and round up the dogs in a full-scale campaign.

 Bangkok has soi dogs throughout the city which has an intensive concentration of people with so many buildings and little streets.

 The presence of these soi dogs is part of the culture and fabric of Bangkok, indeed in many parts of Thailand.